 - Take inventory before a shipment arrives.
 Trying to take inventory while employees are loading the shelves will cause mass confusion and double-counted items.

 - Implement a first-in, first-out (FIFO) policy.
 When employees are pressed for time, they may load shelves quickly rather than by date.
 Make sure employees always rotate older goods to the front to ensure they are used before they expire.
 This will cut down on spoilage and waste.

 - Calibrate scales.
 Some restaurants use scales to weigh and measure food when performing inventory.
 Staff should calibrate the scales on a weekly basis to ensure they remain accurate.

 - Use consistent measurement standards.
 When tracking inventory, managers should use the same data.
 Switching from pounds to ounces or from number of boxes to number of cans will cause significant confusion and large fluctuations in inventory.

-MarketMan provides an all-in-one solution for restaurant management tasks, whether you run one restaurant or 100.
 Ready to take your inventory management to the next level with top-notch inventory management software?
-Sign up for a free demo with MarketMan.
+Sign up for a free demo today.